MichalTesnar/Team-Code-Reference/README.md

-### Team-Code-Reference
+# Team-Code-Reference
-Michal Tesnar
+author: Michal Tesnar
-For the course at RUG: Algorithmic Programming Contests
+For the course at RUG Algorithmic Programming Contests